-The back focal distance is approximately 0.030 inches too short for the respaced camera at 22 C. (This number is absolute, not relative to the improperly located detector.)
+The back focal distance is approximately 0.030 inches too short for the respaced camera at 22 C. (This number is absolute, not relative to the presently improperly located detector.)
 This is a significant discrepancy.
-We will investigate this by rechecking all the element spacings as we disassemble the camera before shipping and again as we reassemble it on Mauna Kea.
-An error in one of these spacings is the most easily-spotted culprit.
+We will investigate this by carefully rechecking all the element spacings as we disassemble the camera when it comes out of the spectrograph and as we reassemble it after fixing the moving element.
+Then we will remeasure it using the 6-inch collimator test after repairing the moving element.
+We will also use raytracing to understand the effect of all indices of refraction and element spacings on back focal distance.